Skip to content

 How to obtain the code

-The VASP souce can only be obtained by an official license reseller of VASP.
+The VASP source can only be obtained from an official license reseller of VASP.
 This is either the University of Vienna or Material Designs, Inc.

 General compiling/installing instructions provided by VASP support

-Instructions and samples of makefile.include could be found in the vasp.at wiki page.
+Instructions and samples of makefile.include can be found on the vasp.at wiki page.

-The follow makefile.include was tailored for Polaris, originally taken from here.
+The following makefile.include was tailored for Polaris, originally taken from here.

 # Precompiler options